lillyem/COMP3610_A3/README.md

 ## How to Run

+1. Set your API key using Google Colab Secrets:

+   - In Colab, click the **(Secrets)** tab in the left sidebar
+   - Add a new secret:
+     - Name: `LLM_API_KEY`
+     - Value: your provided course API key

-1. Open `assignment3.ipynb` in Jupyter or Colab.
+2. Open `assignment3.ipynb` in Google Colab.

-2. Run all cells sequentially from top to bottom.
+3. Run all cells sequentially from top to bottom.

-3. Keep outputs visible for submission.
+4. Ensure all outputs remain visible before submission.

+**Note:** The API key is not included in this repository for security reasons.

 ## Notes